What Is Goodwill In Business?

 That’s why many business sale deals include restraint clauses (limits on what the seller can do, for how long, and in what geographic area).

 These clauses need to be drafted carefully.
-In Australia, restraints are generally only enforceable to the extent they’re reasonable in scope and necessary to protect a legitimate business interest - so they should be tailored to the deal and the goodwill being sold.
+In New Zealand, restraints are generally only enforceable to the extent they’re reasonable in scope and necessary to protect a legitimate business interest - so they should be tailored to the deal and the goodwill being sold.

 Assignment Of Key Contracts